 Tanabata Decorations

 Tanabata decorations are hung on bamboo branches with colourful strips of paper and decorations of various shapes.
 In the old days, it was believed that the higher the decoration, the higher the wish would reach the stars, so they were hung high up on the roofs.
+These decorations are often depicted in Japanese anime, bringing a festive atmosphere to the scenes.

 There are several types of Tanabata decorations made from origami, and they are called ‘Nanatsukazari’.
 Each of them has a different meaning.